-The BOE enacted Property Tax Rule 463 to implement the new construction statutes.
+The State Board of Equalization (BOE) enacted Property Tax Rule 463 to implement the new construction statutes.
 Rule 463(f) addressed disaster relief and provided that newly constructed property does not include any land, improvement, or fixture that is restored, reconstructed, or repaired in a timely manner following a disaster and which is substantially equivalent in size, use, and quality to that which existed prior to the disaster.
 Subdivision (f) was removed from Rule 463, effective June 12, 1998.6